Explore

-Sar Pass is primarily a May-June trek when the snow is perfect for the ice slide.
-Late September-October offers a snow-free pass with autumn clarity.
+Primarily a May-June trek when the deep snow offers its famous ice slide.
+Late September-October provides a rare snow-free pass with autumn clarity.
+The monsoon causes severe landslides in the Parvati valley, rendering access impossible.

 Conditions